 The motorist now faces multiple charges, including two counts of felony DUI with great bodily injury.
 He was also charged with one count of child endangerment and with having an open container of beer or wine in the vehicle.

 Although the investigation into this incident is ongoing, driving while under the influence may constitute negligent driving.
 Motorists that drive in a negligent manner are often sued by injured victims in South Carolina’s civil courts.
-Such litigation seeks compensation for certain medical expenses, pain, suffering and other losses.
+Such litigation seeks compensation for certain medical expenses, pain and suffering, and other losses.